 Bigger (And Better) Shower!

-I stayed in a Mini Suite Balcony cabin during my cruise and I LOVED the shower.
+I stayed in a Mini-Suite Balcony cabin during my cruise and I LOVED the shower.
 It is by far the best shower I’ve ever found on a cruise ship.
-The shower for me was the main thing that differentiated between the mini suite balcony cabin and the standard balcony version.
+The shower for me was the main thing that differentiated between the mini-suite balcony cabin and the standard balcony version.

 The shower itself has a few settings which change the way the water comes out of the shower head.
-There is a setting which makes the water circle around which means that you don’t even have to move to wash your hair.
+There is a setting that makes the water circle around which means that you don’t even have to move to wash your hair.
 Now that’s luxury!

-I suppose there is a little bit of water in the pipes that needs to clear through but it can be a chilly surprise.
+I suppose there is a little bit of water in the pipes that need to clear through but it can be a chilly surprise.
 The jets part of the shower has about 6 settings which can be seen at the bottom of the photo below.

 The shower is about double the size of the balcony that you’ll find in the standard balcony cabins and lower grades.
 It isn’t the usual circular shape but is instead a rectangle shape.
 Below are the deck plans which clearly show the difference.

 The showers in the standard cabins are more than adequate, they are a similar size to the showers I’ve had on most other cruise ships.
-The inside cabins, solo cabins and standard balcony cabins all have the same shower.
+The inside cabins, solo cabins, and standard balcony cabins all have the same shower.

 To find out more about which cruise lines provide toiletries check out this post: Do Cruises Provide Shampoo and Conditioner?

-Bigger Bathroom and Double Sinks
+The Mini Suite Has a Bigger Bathroom and Double Sinks

 I didn’t really make much use of this feature, maybe it’s because I’m so used to being in a cruise ship bathroom alone it would feel strange to be with anybody else!